progwi0/fifi/README.md

 # 📝 Fifi
 📝 Unlock your writing magic.

+> [!IMPORTANT]
+> The development of this project is FOR NOW frozen, I will unfreeze it soon.

 Fifi is a simple text editor, which can run on every Windows PC!

 ![📝 Fifi 12.0 on Windows 11 🪟](./screenshots/win11fifi12.png)